wsh5wb/bodega/README.md

 * V to show entire map

-* Arrow keys to shoot basic projectiles (sometimes the projectiles do not fire and game needs to be restarted a few times to work.
-We are working on this bug).
+* Arrow keys to shoot basic projectiles

 * Space to switch dungeons